donejs/donejs/docs/guides/place-my-order.md

 donejs add travis
 ```

-When prompted, confirm the Github user name and repository by hitting the enter key, you can also type in new values if needed:
+When prompted, confirm the GitHub user name and repository by hitting the enter key, you can also type in new values if needed:

 ```shell
 ?
 What is the GitHub owner name? (<your-username>)